MariaPatane/Helium_DFT/README.md

 | Hartree–Fock (HF)               | -2.8617              | Missing electron correlation |
 | DFT-LDA (typical)               | -2.83 … -2.90        | Depends on parametrization of exchange–correlation |

-## Install dependencies
+## Install dependancies
 Clone the repository and install the required package with:

 git clone https://github.com/MariaPatane/Helium_DFT.git
 pip install -r requirements.txt

  ## How to run the code